bablokb/pcb-pico-datalogger/docs/core_config_sensors.md

 Sensor Specific Configuration
 =============================

-Most sensors will will not need any sensor-specific configuration.
+Most [sensors](./sensors.md) will will not need any specific configuration.
 There are a few exceptions.

 BME280, BMP280